Riopradheep007/Restaurant-Sentiment-Analysis-using-Natural-Language-Processing/README.md

 ## Installation

 The Code is written in Python 3.7.
 If you don't have Python installed you can find it [here](https://www.python.org/downloads/).
 If you are using a lower version of Python you can upgrade using the pip package, ensuring you have the latest version of pip.
-To install the required packages and libraries, run this command in the project directory after cloning the repository:
+To install the required packages and libraries, run this command.

+    pip install -r requirements.txt

+## Run
+   TO run this model In **Linux/Mac** open Terminal.If you are  **Windows user** open your command prompt.Run the command

+    streamlit run app.py

+## Technologies Used